MicrosoftDocs/entra-docs/docs/permissions-management/permissions-management-for-defender-for-cloud.md

 Permissions Management capabilities are available to integrate into the Defender for Cloud CSPM plan.
 Adding the capabilities of Permissions Management to Defender for Cloud strengthens the prevention of security breaches that might occur due to excessive permissions or misconfigurations in the cloud environment.
 By continuously monitoring and managing cloud entitlements, Permissions Management helps to reduce the attack surface, detect potential threats, and maintain compliance with regulatory standards.
 These added features make Permissions Management an essential tool to integrate into the capabilities of Defender for Cloud for securing cloud-native applications and protecting sensitive data in the cloud.

-## Permissions Management and Defender for Cloud capabilies
+## Permissions Management and Defender for Cloud capabilities

 :::image type="content" source="media/permissions-management-for-defender-for-cloud/permissions-management-defender-for-cloud-comparison.png" alt-text="A table showing the difference in capabilities of Permissions Management and Defender for Cloud." lightbox="media/permissions-management-for-defender-for-cloud/permissions-management-defender-for-cloud-comparison.png":::